Government Contracts

 The experienced government contract attorneys at Coleman Jackson, P.C. are here to represent government contractors in the following areas:

-• Contract dispute claims – Equitable adjustments, change in condition, and other disputes during performance of the contract
+• Contract dispute claims, including equitable adjustments, changes in conditions, and other performance-related disputes

-• U.S. Court of Federal Claims and other federal courts
+• Litigation before the U.S. Court of Federal Claims and other federal courts

 Government Contract Concerns at Your Business?